fclubb/fclubb.github.io/_pages/about.md

 ## Opportunities

 I'm currently interested in recruiting for PhD and post-doctoral positions in fluvial geomorphology, geohazards, and topographic analysis.
 Please get in touch with ideas for potential projects and we can discuss funding opportunities.

+Durham University is part of the NERC-funded IAPETUS2 DTP, which has a number of PhD studentships available each year.
+See the [IAPETUS2 website](http://www.iapetus.ac.uk) for more details of available projects and deadlines